Weekend of September 30 to October:

 We found a local restaurant the Vibrant Cuisine which we visited twice which had great food and live entertainment right on the harbor.
 The entertainer Ivan Rossete had eclectic repertoire with an emphasis on country.

 One of are pleasant surprises we got to see orca killer whales on our boating excursion to the Arch and snorkeling.

 We traveled to the East African nation of Tanzania.
 We traveled with other family members.
-Our niece has been in Zanzibar for the pass couple of months on a hotel internship which was coming to an end during our visit.
+Our niece had been in Zanzibar for a pass couple of months on a hotel internship which was coming to an end during our visit.
 This is not the first time that we have followed her on he on personal travel adventures.
 We visited her during her China and Spain culinary internships.

 We stayed primarily at the boutique luxury resort of Michamvi Sunset Bay in Zanzibar.
 Our stay included leisure days on beach, spa visit and day long sailing tour.
 The tour included guided snorkeling, dhow sailing, sandbank stop, swimming in a mangrove lagoon, a delicious seafood buffet lunch, massive tropical fruit tasting and honest Zanzibar hospitality.

 The second part of our adventure was a stop on the mainland of Tanzania, where we visit our expat family.
 We also embarked on a two-day private safari and tours of Spice Farm, Stone Town, and Prison Island.

 Weekend getaway in RV with friends at Senator Wash, just north of Yuma Arizona.
 It’s about 3 hour drive from San Diego.
 The recreational area is approximately 60 acres in size.
 There are many trees of various types and several secluded camping areas both on the water and further inland.
 Gravel beaches provide access to the reservoir.
 A dump station is available at nearby at South Mesa, but requires a fee from September 15 through April 15.
 Boat ramp available nearby? small watercraft can be launched from shore.